In that last decade though, social networking hasn’t just changed us as individuals, but as employers and employees as well.

 - Digital voice from social media to better understand customer sentiment

-- Employee recognition open to the whole company to reinforce key behaviours and culture
+- Employee recognition open to the whole company to reinforce key behaviors and culture

 - Encourage and support real-time employee feedback

-- Social performance management to ensure frequency in feedback and ensure it is always-on (not one single rating)
+- Social performance evaluation to ensure frequency in feedback and ensure it is always-on (not one single rating)

 - Social recruiting and selling – leveraging the whole company’s voice through social channels to build employer and company brand

-- Skills development through highlighting key skills in organisations and serving up joint learning and mentoring
+- Skills development through highlighting key skills in organizations and serving up joint learning and mentoring

 - Employee wellness through social challenges and gamification